Ultraviolet Renormalisation of a Quantum Field Toy Model II

-To estimate the uncontracted annihilation and creation operators in a Wick monomial using kinetic energy bounds, we will distribute the available resolvents onto the annihilation and creation operators.
-To do so, it is useful to introduce the following notation:
+To estimate the uncontracted annihilation and creation operators in a Wick monomial using kinetic energy bounds, we will distribute fractional powers of the available resolvents onto the annihilation and creation operators.
+To do so, it is useful to introduce the following two definitions:

 \begin{Def} Let us consider $\Jaf, \Jcf, \Jab, \Jcb$ defined as in Definition \ref{Notation}, a cover $(P_{\ab}, P_{\af}, P_{\cb}, P_{\cf})$ defined as in Definition~\ref{DefCover}, together with an admissible map $\sigma\colon \llbracket 1,n\rrbracket\to \NN_{0,\infty}$.
-For any $i \in \llbracket 1, n \rrbracket$ we define
+For any $i \in \llbracket 1, n-1 \rrbracket$ we define